Pain, Arm

 What are common causes of arm pain?

-Injury, overuse, poor posture, nerve damage, heart conditions.
+Injury, overuse, poor posture, nerve compression, and various medical conditions.

-Can arm pain be related to a stroke?
+Can arm pain be a sign of a neurological condition?

 Can arm pain be a symptom of a vascular condition?